taoranl2/taoranl2.github.io/_pages/about.md

 Research Interests
 ======
 I have broadly interests in the area of computer security and privacy.
 Some of the main aspects are:
-- **Computer Security and Privacy**
+- **Cryptography**
   - Secure multi-party computation (MPC)
-  - Cryptography, Zero-knowledge Proof
+  - Zero-knowledge Proof (zk-SNARK)
-  - Data privacy in machine learning
+  - Data privacy and scalable cryptographic solutions

+- **Interaction of Cryptography and Machine Learning**
+  - Detecting and mitigating data poisoning attacks
+  - Machine unlearning techniques for secure AI systems
+  - Privacy-preserving techniques, including federated learning and differential privacy

 - **Trustworthy Machine Learning**
-  - Detecting and mitigating data poisoning attacks
-  - Machine unlearning techniques
+  - Integrating cryptographic protocols with machine learning models
+  - Developing secure and practical AI systems

-  - Privacy risks and membership inference attacks
+ - **Security and Privacy of IoT and Cyber-Physical Systems**
+  - Integrating secure AI into robotics and autonomous vehicles
+  - Enhancing the safety and resilience of interconnected systems

 Miscellaneous
 ======
 I enjoy cooking Chinese food with my friends.
 Additionally, I have a passion for hiking and photography, especially in natural environments.
 I have had the opportunity to visit several national parks, where I capture the beauty of the landscapes through my lens.
 The national parks I have visited include: